 - Transfer all of it to a blender, carefully!

-- Add in the fish sauce.
+- Add in the fish sauce and vinegar.
 Blend until smooth.

 - Taste, adjust salt as needed.